makeitcloudy/makeitcloudy.github.io/_posts/2022-04-12-how-to-downgrade-mikrotik-ROS.md

 ## check the version of the firmware
 /system routerboard print
 ```
+## Upgrade
+This section describe how to upgrade Router OS and firmware.

 ### Upgrade to latest version in current branch
 ```shell
 /system package update print